fictionco/fiction/@docs/advanced/working-with-posts/index.md

 # Working with Posts

 Every document in the database is considered a post.
 All posts share some standard functionality but can be extended and changed in big ways based on post type.
-In this document we'll go over ways to work with posts in Factor.
+In this document, we'll go over ways to work with posts in Factor.

 ## Post Types

 When doing advanced work with posts, the first step in many cases is to [create and configure a new post type](./post-types).
-This allows you to setup a unique set of posts with a custom schema, data handling and management configuration.
+This allows you to set up a unique set of posts with a custom schema, data handling, and management configuration.

 This example adds two post types and connects them via population whenever the `example` post type is queried.